mrjones2014/dash.nvim/README.md

   dashAppPath = '/Applications/Dash.app',
-  -- map filetype strings to the keywords you've configured for docsets in Dash -- setting to false will disable filtering by filetype for that filetype fileTypeKeywords = {
+  -- map filetype strings to the keywords you've configured for docsets in Dash -- setting to false will disable filtering by filetype for that filetype -- filetypes not included in this table will not filter the query by filetype -- check lua/dash/utils/config.lua to see all defaults fileTypeKeywords = {
     dashboard = false,
     NvimTree = false,